raspberrypilearning/stamping-app/en/step_4.md

 ## App interface

-First it's time to design your Graphical User Interface (GUI) for the Stamping app.
-For your app, the GUI will include a menu with ingredients (pictures and/or patterns) and buttons as well as the design area of the window where the user will create their picture or pattern.
+First, it's time to design the Graphical User Interface (GUI) for your stamping app.
+For your app, the GUI will include a menu with ingredients (pictures or patterns) and buttons as well as the design area of the window where the user will create their picture or pattern.

+`ALTERNATIVE BELOW`

+First, it's time to design the Graphical User Interface (GUI) for your stamping app.
+For your app, the GUI will include the main design area of the window where the user will create their picture or pattern and a menu with the pictures or patterns to be used as a stamp and buttons to control how the stamps look.

 --- task ---
 Design your interface.

 Think about what you want the graphical user interface to look like.
-How much space will you need for the menu?
++ How much space will you need for the menu?
-What buttons do you need?
-You will make them in the next step but you need to plan enough space for the buttons.
++ What buttons do you need?
+Don't worry about the code yet but plan enough space for the buttons and where they will go.
-Do you want to add a graphic and/or colour to the design area?
++ Do you want to add a colour, image or pattern to the design area?

 ![Image of labelled interface](images/labelled_interface.png){:width="400px"}

 --- /task ---

 --- task ---

 Go to the Backdrops tab and create a design area for your interface using graphics and/or colour.

 --- /task ---